Byron/prodash/README.md

   * It's like the tui-renderer, but with far less dependencies and less visual fidelity - all it needs is to move the cursor a little while drawing characters and block graphics.
   * Support for [clicolors spec](https://bixense.com/clicolors/) and [no-color spec](https://no-color.org)
+  * Supports initial delay that won't affect log messages, showing progress only when needed, automatically.
   * Requires one of these additional feature flags to be set to be functional
     * **one required** _(mutually exclusive)_
        * **line-renderer-crossterm** - use the _crossterm_ backend, useful for working on windows